Managing environmental performanceplus

 Waste managementplus

-Our business and operations result in waste and we are committed to controlling, recovering and reusing waste wherever possible.
-We promote the efficient use of resources and materials that are used in our facilities to help reduce waste.
-We have a sustainable procurement policy and we actively seek to source sustainable products from suppliers that are made from recycled material where possible.
+Our business and operations result in waste, and we are committed to controlling, recovering and reusing waste wherever possible.
+We promote the efficient use of resources and materials across our facilities to help reduce waste.
+We have a sustainable procurement policy, and we actively seek to source sustainable products from suppliers that are made from recycled material where possible.

-To support delivery of these targets, we have a new waste management plan, focused on improving the processing of by-products from our recycling process (metal, rubber, wood).
+To support delivery of these targets, we will continue to adopt our waste management plan and focus on improving the processing of by-products from our recycling process (metal, rubber, wood).
 At third-party sites, which act as collection and delivery hubs for old windows which have been replaced, we are implementing processes that allow for cleaner waste streams.
 We will also continue to develop partnerships with waste services providers, to optimise end-to-end material recovery.

 Packaging accounts for c.5% of the waste we generate.
 We aim to reduce this by using thinner materials and packaging with more recycled content, both for our own products and in the delivery of raw material to our sites.